Bioluminescent Bay Puerto Rico| 3 Brightest Spots to See

-If you want to take a Vieques bio bay tour, you have the choice of either taking one of the Mosquito bay tours from San Juan, or travelling to Vieques independently and taking one of the Vieques kayaks tour options from Mosquito bay.
+If you want to take a Vieques bio bay tour, there aren’t many Mosquito bay tours from San Juan, so you’ll need to travel to Vieques independently and take one of the Vieques kayaks tour options from Mosquito bay.

 In order to find the best bio bay tour Vieques has, I recommend shopping around and comparing a few prices, options and reviews first.
 In addition to the regular kayaks, the Vieques bio bay tour clear kayak option makes for an extra special experience and is worth a try.

 The most popular spot for seeing bioluminescence, PR, thanks to its location closer to San Juan, is the bioluminescent bay Fajardo.

 Located on the east coast of Puerto Rico outside the town of Fajardo, Laguna Grande Fajardo is the only bio-bay that’s not actually a bay.
 Instead it’s a lake or lagoon, that can easily be explored by kayak at night to see the beautiful bioluminescence.
 Although it’s not quite as bright as the bioluminescence Vieques has here, this bioluminescent lake, Puerto Rico, is still a great experience.

 If you take a San Juan bioluminescence tour, chances are you’ll come here to see the bioluminescent Fajardo has.
 There are plenty of different minivan tours from San Juan that will take you to Fajardo in time for your evening kayak Fajardo tour, and there are other Fajardo bio bay tour companies that offer free pick up from many parts of San Juan.

 Last but not least, La Parguera Puerto Rico bioluminescent bay is a good spot for those who want to avoid any crowds and have a more ‘local’ Puerto Rico light up water experience.